 I would never ever recommend Shiba Inus of compromised health even the most premium dry kibble for the reasons mentioned in this article.

 A dog in poor health should only receive the best nutrition (supervised by a vet nutritionist) that is made wholly of fresh and unprocessed ingredients.
-The meals should also be easy to chew, easy to digest and appetizing to the ill dog.

 If you find that you’re not a good candidate to provide a 100% fresh homemade meal - you could always compromise by simply adding fresh food to your dog’s normal (and hopefully premium) diet.